Governors

 In practice, we appoint the Head teacher and then delegate the day to day running of the school to them.
 The Governors, however, are still involved in major decisions, for example we approve the Budget, the School Development Plan and we help appoint new senior staff.
 By working closely with the Head teacher the Governing Body helps shape and monitor policy and practice.

-In total there are 13 governors at Helsby Hillside Primary School, six of whom must be parents.
+In total there are 12 governors at Helsby Hillside Primary School, four of whom must be parents.
 These governors are elected by the other parents to serve for four years.
 We value our Parent Governors particularly for their common sense approach in dealing with practical issues.
 They play a full role in the work of the Governing Body.

 All Governors are expected to be 'critical friends' to the school supporting the whole school team and, when appropriate, asking searching questions.
 Broadly the work involves the following: